HeardLibrary/digital-scholarship/lod/install.md

 then give the command
 ```
-docker image rm {containerId}
+docker image rm {imageId}
 ```

-where {containerId} is the ID you found in the image listing.
+where {imageId} is the ID you found in the image listing.

 ## Starting Blazegraph